hatemr/NLP-for-8K-documents/README.md

 than 0.01 is 2.

 We also tried this approach applied to raw returns, instead of alpha.
-However, swithced to alpha so our strategy would be independent of the overall market performance.
+However, we switched to alpha so our strategy would be independent of the overall market performance.

 We also tried using a binary classification where we split returns at 0, but we